javieroot/english/class_003.md

     ![](homework/directions4.jpg)

-      Across Isabel la Católica street and go to the Gustavo Baz Avenue, in the corner turn left and go on Gustavo Baz, go past and acroos 2 streets, across Gustavo Baz Avenue and before go fork in the road here fuel station
+      Cross Isabel la Católica street and go to the Gustavo Baz Avenue, in the corner turn left and go on Gustavo Baz, go past and acroos 2 streets, cross Gustavo Baz Avenue and before go fork in the road here fuel station

     5. Supermarket